TheGoncaloSilva/mdrs_proj_1/README.md

 <div style="page-break-after: always"></div>

 ### Conclusion:

-In experiment 2.b, we conducted simulations using Simulator4, which gives higher priority to the VoIP service over the data service.
-The goal was to obtain results for the average packet delay (APD) and average queuing delay (AQD) for both data and VoIP packets across various numbers of VoIP flows (n).
-Subsequently, in experiment 2.c, we derived the theoretical values for average packet delay in the same scenarios using a priority-enabled M/G/1 queue model.
+In experiment 2.b, simulations were conducted using Simulator4, which prioritizes the VoIP service over the data service.
+The objective was to obtain results for the average packet delay (APD) and average queuing delay (AQD) for both data and VoIP packets across different numbers of VoIP flows (n).
+Subsequently, in experiment 2.c, theoretical values for average packet delay were derived using a priority-enabled M/G/1 queue model.

-The following presents a comparison between the theoretical values and the simulation results for different values of n:

-##### N=10:

-- **Theoretical APD for VoIP (ms):** 0.0983
-- **Theoretical AQD for VoIP (ms):** 0.0076
-- **Theoretical APD for Data (ms):** 2.3102
-- **Theoretical AQD for Data (ms):** 1.8638

-The simulation results for N=10 in experiment 2.b show:

-- APD for VoIP: 0.46 ms
-- AQD for VoIP: 1.05 ms
-- APD for Data: 2.27 ms
-- AQD for Data: 1.78 ms

-**Conclusion for N=10:**

-- The theoretical values for both VoIP and data packets are substantially lower than the simulation results.
-This suggests that the theoretical model might not accurately represent the complex real-world behavior of the network.
-The higher priority of VoIP packets in the simulation results in lower APD and AQD compared to the theoretical model.
+The theoretical values for both VoIP and data packets are generally lower than the simulation results for different numbers of VoIP flows.
+This observation implies that the theoretical model might not fully capture the real-world intricacies of the network.
+The prioritization of VoIP packets in the simulation significantly reduces APD and AQD for VoIP packets compared to the theoretical model.

-##### N=20:

-- **Theoretical APD for VoIP (ms):** 0.1038
-- **Theoretical AQD for VoIP (ms):** 0.0081
-- **Theoretical APD for Data (ms):** 3.0500
-- **Theoretical AQD for Data (ms):** 2.5788

-The simulation results for N=20 in experiment 2.b show:

-- APD for VoIP: 0.462 ms
-- AQD for VoIP: 0.388 ms
-- APD for Data: 2.27 ms
-- AQD for Data: 1.78 ms

-**Conclusion for N=20:**

-- Similar to N=10, the theoretical values for both VoIP and data packets are lower than the simulation results.
-This suggests that the model might need to consider more real-world factors.
-The priority given to VoIP packets in the simulation has a significant impact on reducing APD and AQD for VoIP packets.

-##### N=30:

-- **Theoretical APD for VoIP (ms):** 0.1057
-- **Theoretical AQD for VoIP (ms):** 0.0082
-- **Theoretical APD for Data (ms):** 3.4030
-- **Theoretical AQD for Data (ms):** 2.9235

-The simulation results for N=30 in experiment 2.b show:

-- APD for VoIP: 0.508 ms
-- AQD for VoIP: 0.412 ms
-- APD for Data: 2.27 ms
-- AQD for Data: 1.78 ms

-**Conclusion for N=30:**

-- Similar to the previous cases, the theoretical values for VoIP and data packets are lower than the simulation results.
-The simulation's prioritization of VoIP packets results in lower APD and AQD for VoIP packets.

-##### N=40:

-- **Theoretical APD for VoIP (ms):** 0.1066
-- **Theoretical AQD for VoIP (ms):** 0.0083
-- **Theoretical APD for Data (ms):** 3.6099
-- **Theoretical AQD for Data (ms):** 3.1263

-The simulation results for N=40 in experiment 2.b show:

-- APD for VoIP: 0.535 ms
-- AQD for VoIP: 0.439 ms
-- APD for Data: 2.27 ms
-- AQD for Data: 1.78 ms

-**Conclusion for N=40:**

-- Once again, the theoretical values for both VoIP and data packets are lower than the simulation results.
-The prioritization of VoIP packets in the simulation results in significantly lower APD and AQD for VoIP packets compared to the theoretical model.

-In summary, the theoretical model, while providing valuable insights, does not perfectly capture the real-world complexities and behaviors present in the network.
-The prioritization of VoIP packets in the simulation (Simulator4) significantly reduces the delays experienced by VoIP packets compared to the theoretical predictions.
-Real-world networks may have various factors that affect delay, and the prioritization of packets is just one of them.
-Therefore, a theoretical model should be considered as a simplified representation of the real network's behavior.
+The theoretical and simulation results demonstrate a correlation in values, where VoIP values remain relatively stable, while data values are consistently disadvantaged, albeit not excessively.
+This indicates that, while the theoretical model may not align perfectly with the simulation results, it does not undermine the overall conclusions.
+As noted earlier, the theoretical model provides valuable insights into network behavior, even if it is a simplified representation of reality.

+This comprehensive analysis underscores the complexities of network simulations and emphasizes that a purely theoretical approach may not accurately capture the real-world dynamics.
+Further refinement of the theoretical model to account for various real-world factors could lead to improved alignment with simulation results.

 ### Matlab Script code